 T F If a lease term is equal to 70% of the economic life of the leased property, the lease is

-considered to be an operating lease?
+considered to be an operating lease.

 T F Serial bonds and callable bonds mature at the same time.

 T F At maturity, a bond which originally sold at a premium will be redeemed at a value